traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

     There are 3 ways to configure the backend protocol for communication between Traefik and your pods:

     - Setting the scheme explicitly (http/https/h2c)
-    - Configuring the name of the kubernetes service port to start with https (https)
+    - Configuring the name of the Kubernetes service port to start with https (https)
-    - Setting the kubernetes service port to use port 443 (https)
+    - Setting the Kubernetes service port to use port 443 (https)

     If you do not configure the above, Traefik will assume an http connection.